As an Amazon Associate I earn from qualifying purchases.

 Fortunately, I didn’t, and Joe netted the fish with the skill earned by netting scores of these things.
 And all of a sudden, I had my first tripletail, a spectacular 15-pounder!

 To say I was excited is an understatement.
-I believe I shouted, “America, FUCK YEAH!” more than once.
 To not only catch a tripletail, but a really good one, was awesome.
 It still gets my blood up writing this, weeks later.

 Just in time, too.
 The storm hit us on the way in.
 But I didn’t even notice the rain.
-All I was thinking about was tripletail on the grill, seared tripletail, sweet and sour tripletail, tripletail skin chicharrones, fried tripletail, butter-poached tripletail…
+All I was thinking about was tripletail on the grill, fish and grits, sweet and sour tripletail, tripletail skin chicharrones, fried tripletail, butter-poached tripletail…

-I decided on seared tripletail with grits, as I happened to have some seriously great grits hanging around.
+I decided on fish and grits, as I happened to have some seriously great grits hanging around.

 The tripletail lived up to its reputation.
 Firm, clean-tasting, with a meaty texture very close to grouper, and reminiscent of striped bass.
 Tripletail has thick, wide flakes, and the meat is pearly white.
 It was worth the wait.